 14. All available space for loft storage

 I love this loft home office or gaming room that also squeezes in a little napping nook.
-And it’s got loads of storage, both in the desk area and under the bed section.
+And it’s got loads of storage.
 Something like this would make the perfect teenager’s den.

 15. Loft kids playroom storage